Skip to Content

 Antelope Canyon is one of the best places to visit in the US

-Unique and ridiculously beautiful, Antelope Canyon, Arizona, is by far one of the best places to visit in the USA.
+Antelope Canyon in Arizona is among the best and uniquely beautiful places to visit in the USA.

-If you are looking for a less crowded experience, many people opt to visit Lower Antelope Canyon, just 10 minutes away from the more famous Upper Canyon.
+For a less crowded experience, consider visiting Lower Antelope Canyon, just 10 minutes away from the Upper Canyon.

-Either way, Antelope Canyon is a natural wonder and a must-see when visiting the Southwest of the USA.
+Regardless, Antelope Canyon is a natural wonder and a must-see in the Southwest of the USA.

 Things to do in Antelope Canyon